eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

     message = Message(text=f"{name} has started his first DDS Python application!")

-With ``cyclonedds.idl`` we write typed classes with the standard library module `dataclasses <python:dataclasses>`.
-For this simple application we just put in a piece of text, but this system has the same expressive power as the OMG IDL specification, allowing you to use almost any complex datastructure you can think of.
+With ``cyclonedds.idl`` write typed classes with the standard library module `dataclasses <python:dataclasses>`.
+For this simple application, you put in a piece of text, but this system has the same expressive power as the OMG IDL specification, allowing you to use almost any complex datastructure.

-Now to send our message over DDS we need to perform a few steps:
+To send your message over a DDS domain, carry out the following steps:

-* Join the DDS network using a DomainParticipant
+1. Join the DDS network using a DomainParticipant
-* Define which datatype and under what name we will publish our message as a Topic
+2. Define which data type and under what name you will publish your message as a Topic
-* Make the DataWriter that publishes that Topic
+3. Make the DataWriter that publishes that Topic
-* And finally publish the message.
+4. And finally, publish the message.

 .. code-block:: python3
     :linenos:

-    from cyclonedds.domain import DomainParticipant
     from cyclonedds.topic import Topic
     from cyclonedds.pub import DataWriter